Pat992/dart_azure_cosmosdb/README.md

 #### 3.9.1 List Permissions
 The permission-list operation returns a `Future<PermissionList>` with a list of  `Permission` or an error object.
+See [3.9.6 The Permission model](#396-the-permission-model) for information on the returned model and its variables.
 ```dart
 final PermissionList permissionList = await cosmosDb.permission.list(
     dbId: '<DB_ID>',